 - Request your required texts as soon as the student’s Fall/Spring course registration is confirmed.
-Acquiring textbooks in alternative format is time consuming and labor intensive.
+Acquiring textbooks in an alternative format is time-consuming and labor intensive.
 Requests must be made 4 weeks prior to the date needed to ensure the most timely availability.

-- Submit a separate ALTERNATIVE FORMAT REQUEST FORM for each course.
+- Submit a separate Alternative Format Request Form (PDF) for each course.
 All textbook information must be provided before we can process a request.

 - Notify the Student Access Center within 24 hours of knowing a change in your schedule or required materials.

 - Purchase required textbooks from the University Bookstore or online vendor.
 If a digital version of a book is available at point of purchase, please contact the Student Access Center before purchasing it.
 A staff person will confirm that the digital format is accessible (e.g., readable by speech synthesis).

 - Show proof of purchase by bringing your receipt to the Student Access Center or emailing a photo/scan of the receipt to Dawn Jewett (firstname.lastname@example.org).
 Proof of purchase is required before we can process your request.

 - Destroy all alternative format books at the end of each semester: If you are provided with your book on CD, return it to the Student Access Center.
 If your book was downloaded to a device, delete it from your system.

 Procedure Used by the Student Access Center to Fulfill Your Request